 There may be additional, proprietary components at work which we do not know about and which may serve any number of purposes, so the precise formulation of each of these products is not known but generally they do the bulk of their work in the same way, and it starts with those four or five basic building blocks.

 Below is a table showing the breakdown of products, their primary chemical components and the primary role of those components.
 Some of these may actually have dual roles in solution, which are explained in more detail following the table.
 A dot in the column indicates that the specified product contains that chemical component.
+Tap or click the image to open it in a new window.

 The Components and Their Jobs